Willis V. McCall: Groveland Four

 On July 16, 1949, Norma Padgett, a 17-year-old married white woman in Groveland, Florida, said that she had been raped by four young black men.
 The next day, 16-year-old Charles Greenlee, Sam Shepherd, 22; and Walter Irvin, 22, were arrested and jailed pending trial.
 Shepherd and Irvin were both US Army veterans.
 Sheriff McCall was out of state at the time but returned the next day.
 The case attracted national attention, and McCall was frequently in the limelight.

 Ernest Thomas fled the county and avoided arrest, but a Sheriff's posse shot and killed him about 200 miles northwest of Lake County in Madison County.
 A coroner's inquest was unable to determine who had killed Thomas, as he was shot some 400 times.

 As word spread about the alleged rape, an angry crowd of whites gathered at the county jail in Tavares and demanded that McCall turn the suspects over to them for lynching.
 He had hidden Shepherd and Irvin in the basement of his Eustis, Florida, home and transferred them to Raiford State Prison for their safety.

 The mob headed toward Groveland, where two of the suspects and their families lived.
 Unrest continued, and on the third day, McCall and several prominent businessmen warned the black residents to leave town until things settled, which most did.
 McCall called the Florida Governor asking for National Guard troops to be sent to Lake County; when the troops arrived in Groveland, the mob had already burned several buildings to the ground, including the family home of Sam Shepherd.

 A grand jury indicted the three rape suspects.
 Shepherd and Greenlee later told FBI investigators that deputies beat them until they confessed to the crime.
 US Attorney Herbert Phillips failed to return indictments against Lake County Sheriff's Deputies James Yates and Leroy Campbell for their roles.

-Reviews of the trial have showed it filled with flaws.
+Reviews of the trial have shown it filled with flaws.
 McCall had told the press before the trial that two men had confessed, which was reported and highlighted by a drawing on the front page.
 The all-white jury quickly convicted each of the three men.
 The judge sentenced Shepherd and Irvin to death.
 Because Greenlee was 16 and still a minor, he was sentenced to life in prison.
 In 1951, the US Supreme Court overturned Lake County's conviction of Shepherd and Irvin on the grounds that blacks had been improperly excluded from the jury.
 (Most blacks were still disenfranchised by the state constitution and discriminatory practices in the segregated Jim Crow state; because they could not vote, they were not eligible to sit on juries.)